 With government controlled healthcare, everyone will be at the mercy of a massive government bureaucracy to provide for themselves and their family.
 When this monolithic, government controlled system proves unsatisfactory and unacceptable, fundamentally, there will be no recourse, and no escape from it.

-We need separation of healthcare and state, a liberated healthcare system free from government control and coercion, a free-market system which will drive down prices, inspire innovation, and increase quality through competition.
+We need separation of healthcare and state, a liberated healthcare system free from government coercion and control, a free-market system which will drive down prices, inspire innovation, and increase quality through competition.
 We need a healthcare system where patients and healthcare providers interact with each other voluntarily, and where patients are free to pursue the medications and treatments they want without any interference from government.

 Only the patient has the right to decide what medication they take or what treatment they pursue, because it is their body, and it is their choice.
 The FDA must be immediately transitioned to an advisory agency, and then responsibly phased out.
 The FDA has absolutely no right to forcibly prevent any patient from taking a medication or pursuing a medical treatment.